Adrift At Sea

 April 20th is the 4th anniversary of my son Kemba’s Homegoing.

-Over the past years I am often reminded of a poem my pastor quoted in a sermon.
+Over the past years I am often reminded of a poem my pastor quoted

 It reads: